amethyst/rustrogueliketutorial/book/src/chapter_4.md

     }
 }
 ```

+Notice that we are using `for y in room.y1 +1 ..= room.y2` - that's an *inclusive range*.
+We want to go all the way to the value of `y2`, and not `y2-1`!
+Otherwise, it's relatively straightforward: use two for loops to visit every tile inside the room's rectangle, and set that tile to be a `Floor`.

 With these two bits of code, we can create a new rectangle anywhere with `Rect::new(x, y, width, height)`.
 We can add it to the map as floors with `apply_room_to_map(rect, map)`.
 That's enough to add a couple of test rooms.
 Our map function now looks like this: